-- 1. Select the Properties tab. - Select the MIB node whose properties you want to view (edit) in the MIB tree.
-If there are any properties associated with a node, then this node will have a green background.
+- 1. Select the Properties tab. - 2.
+Select the MIB node whose properties you want to view (edit) in the MIB tree.
+If there are any properties associated with a node, then this node will have a underlined node name.

 To add a property to a MIB node: